Dong-JinKim/DenseRelationalCaptioning/README.md

 ## Training (Code updating)
-To train a model on our Relational Captioning Dataset, you can simply run the code:
+To train a model on our Relational Captioning Dataset, you can simply follow these steps:

+1. Run `script/download_models.sh` to download VGG16 model.
-1. Run `train.lua` to run the trainable code.
+2. Run `train.lua` to train a relational captioner.

 ## Citation